 Robert Hunting is a Senior Lecturer in Mathematics Education at La Trobe University.
 Judy Mousley is an Associate Professor at Deakin University.
 Bob Perry is a Professor of Education at Charles Sturt University.

-Young children learning mathematics (ACER Press, 2012) will be released on 1 March.
-Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email on email@example.com.
+Young children learning mathematics (ACER Press, 2012) was released on 1 March.
+Print copies can be purchased from the ACER Online Shop or by contacting customer service on 1800 338 402 or via email to firstname.lastname@example.org.